javafx-dev/JavaFX-Tetris-Clone/README.md

 Once we are done implementing changes, two members will conduct testing as the other two members write the report (research article style).
 If you realize something needs to be added to this list, just add it directly to the list in `main`.

 * Change the background picture to something more visually pleasing.
+(Eliseo)
 * Change the coloring of the blocks to their standard game colors.
+(Eliseo)
 * Implement a method (maybe a class) that constructs a Next Piece column inside a Pane object(Most likely a VBox).
 The column should have a capacity of 4 pieces.
 Slots should be individually addressable for getting and setting.
 You will likely need to make an image outside of Java and display it using an Image and Imageview. **(Clay)**
   * Add getters and setters.
 * Implement a method (maybe a class) that constructs a Store Piece box inside a Pane object.